hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   (Optional)
   Time for which instance will be drained (not accept new connections, but still work to finish started).
-  From version 6.0.0 ConnectionDrainingTimeoutSec default value will be 300 to match default GCP value.

 * `description` -
   (Optional)